 Nine provincial coordinators are elected by the officers of their dioceses for two-year terms, with possible re-election to a second term.
 Their duties are to communicate ecumenical activity to the diocesan ecumenical officers of the province, to call meetings for regional consultations, to advise when necessary, and to report news of ecumenical interest for inclusion in EDEIO publications.

-The Executive Committee consists of the president, vice-president, secretary, provincial coordinators, a member of the Standing Commission on Ecumenical Relations, and the Ecumenical Officer of The Episcopal Church.
+The Executive Committee consists of the president, vice-president, secretary, provincial coordinators, and the Ecumenical Officer of the Episcopal Church.
 The president may appoint two members-at-large to provide necessary balances.
-Liaisons are sent to the Executive Committee from the Episcopal Church Women and from the Anglican Conference on the Religious Life.

 The EDEIO Executive Committee acts for the organization between Annual Meetings, plans the Annual Meeting, and sends a representative to the National Workshop Planning Committee.
 There have been numerous Episcopalians who have chaired the National Workshop, most recently the Rev. Christopher Agnew.